cataclysmbnteam/Cataclysm-BN/doc/README.md

 # Documentation Site

-> [!DANGER]
+> [!CAUTION]
 >
-> This documentation site is now deprecated and only serves as an archive.
+> This documentation site is now obsoleted and only serves as an archive.
 > This directory will be removed in the future.
+> Do not edit the contents inside.

 ![image](https://github.com/cataclysmbnteam/Cataclysm-BN/assets/54838975/b96a856a-9937-4f45-a508-b27766e2004b)